FairwindsOps/insights-docs/README.md

 </p>
 </blockquote>

-[Fairwinds Insights](https://fairwinds.com/insights) is a configuration validation platform that enables engineering and DevOps teams to run Kubernetes workloads securely, efficiently, and reliably.
-The platform integrates trusted open source tools that proactively monitor Kubernetes and container configurations, recommending improvements that help avoid problems before they arise.
-Recommendations are stored in a single location which enables teams to track and prioritize issues, collaborate across teams, and apply best practices as applications move from development to production.
+[Fairwinds Insights](https://fairwinds.com/insights) is a policy-driven Configuration Validation platform that integrates an extensible framework of trusted open source that runs across the entire development lifecycle.
+The platform enables DevOps teams to find and prevent configuration problems as applications move from development to production.
+It provides out-of-the-box integrations into CI/CD workflows, an admission controller for enforcing custom policies (using Open Policy Agent) at pre-deployment, and automation for running Kubernetes auditing tools.
+Findings and recommendations are stored in a single location, enabling operators to gain visibility and control over multiple Kubernetes clusters, track and prioritize issues, and monitor the security and cost of Kubernetes workloads.

 Learn more about [installing Fairwinds Insights](https://insights.docs.fairwinds.com/installation/getting-started), features like [Slack notifications](https://insights.docs.fairwinds.com/features/slack/), and our supported plugins below: